broadinstitute/eQTL_annotations/README.md

 * Plot all finemapped files together, with enrichment & proportion of variants in each annotation category across all the variants

 ## Peak Predictions
+Optional section of the pipeline, dependent on the peak predictor file input to the pipeline (which for now, should be an ATAC peak file in bed format.)
+Model: a logistic regression model that takes in each peak-gene pair in the format outlined below.

 * Variants each have a set of annotations, a distance, a gene link, and a PIP
 * Label each variant-annot-gene-pip with a peakname
 * For each peak-gene pair: